recombinant/pykml/docs/source/modules.rst

 pyKML Modules
 =============

-The pyKML library is separated into several modules, based on similar functionality.
+The pyKML module is separated into several sub-modules, based on similar functionality.

 .. _pykml-factory: